Kinematical higher-twist corrections in $\gamma^* \to M_1 M_2 \gamma$: Neutral meson production: Introduction

 The kinematical higher-twist corrections were given up to the twist-4 accuracy for the DVCS amplitude with a (pseudo)scalar target \cite{Braun:2012bg} and a spin-1/2 target \cite{Braun:2012hq, Braun:2014sta}.
 The theoretical results were applied to the recent DVCS measurements by the JLAB Hall A collaboration\cite{JeffersonLabHallA:2022pnx}.
-The authors of Ref.\,\cite{Lorce:2022tiq} also estimated the kinematical higher-twist corrections for $\gamma^* \gamma \to M \bar M$ with a (pseudo)scalar meson pair.
-All thesse theoretical studies suggest that the kinematical higher-twist corrections are not negligible, besides, experimental measurements of DVCS also indicate that there exists a gap between the measurements and the leading-twist cross section, and this gap was diminished if the kinematical higher-twist corrections were included \cite{JeffersonLabHallA:2015dwe}.
-In this work, we intend to calculate the kinematical higher-twist corrections in $\gamma^* \to M \bar M \gamma$, and this process can be measured at BESIII in future.
-The kinematics of BESIII measurements on this process will be similar to the Belle (Belle II) measurements on $\gamma^* \gamma \to M \bar M $, whose cross sections were released recently \cite{Belle:2015oin,Belle:2017xsz}.
-In this case, the GDAs can be extracted by combining $\gamma^* \to M \bar M \gamma$ and $\gamma^* \gamma \to M \bar M $.
-Moreover, one can study the university of GDAs by the two processes, since the virtual photon is timelike in the former and it is spacelike in the latter.
+The authors of Ref.\,\cite{Lorce:2022tiq,Lorce:2022cze} also estimated the kinematical higher-twist corrections for $\gamma^* \gamma \to M \bar M$ with a (pseudo)scalar meson pair.
+All these theoretical studies suggest that the kinematical higher-twist corrections are not negligible in realistic experiments; besides, experimental measurements of DVCS also indicate that the kinematical corrections are sizeable in the cross section and have to be taken into account \cite{JeffersonLabHallA:2015dwe, Defurne:2017paw}.
+In this work, we intend to calculate the kinematical higher-twist corrections in $\gamma^* \to M_1 M_2 \gamma$, and this process can be measured at BESIII in future.
+The kinematics of BESIII measurements on this process will be similar to the Belle (Belle II) measurements on $\gamma^* \gamma \to M_1 M_2 $, whose cross sections were released recently \cite{Belle:2015oin,Belle:2017xsz}.
+In this case, the GDAs can be extracted by combining $\gamma^* \to M_1 M_2 \gamma$ and $\gamma^* \gamma \to M_1 M_2 $.
+Moreover, one can study the universality of GDAs by comparing the two processes, taking into account of the fact that the virtual photon is timelike in the former and it is spacelike in the latter.

 In Sec.\,\ref{kinematics}, we discuss the kinematics of $\gamma^* \to M \bar M \gamma$, and the cross section is presented in terms of helicity amplitudes.
 We carry out a complete calculation of kinematical higher-twist corrections to the helicity amplitudes up to twist 4 in Sec.\,\ref{fr}, and the numerical estimate of the kinematical higher-twist corrections are also presented.
 Our results are summarized in Sec.\,\ref{summary}.